ebanner/TextEditorTournament/README.md

 Manager has the following command set:

 * **load challenge_id challenge_name**
-    * Alert the boss the new challenge is now **challenge_name** with a challenge id of **challenge_id**.
-Note: **challenge_name** must be a challenge in the same directory as Manager.py.
+    * Load up a new challenge named **challenge_name** with a challenge id of **challenge_id**. **Note: challenge_name** must be a Challenge.
 * **init**
-    * Send out the challenge to all registered participants.
-Note: there must already be a loaded challenge (see above command).
+    * Send out the Challenge to all registered participants.
+Note: there must already be a loaded challenge (see above command)
 * **ls**
-    * List challenges in the current directory.
+    * List challenges in the current directory
 * **quit**
-    * Exit the Manager.
+    * Exit the Manager

 ### Participant `participant/participant.py`

-Recieves information about challenges and can accept or reject challenges that are presented.
-If a Participant accepts a challenge, then they must proceed to work toward completing the challenge.
-Once the Participant is confident they have completed the challenge correctly, the Participant can then submit the challenge to the Submission server.
-If the Participant completed the challenge incorrectly, the Participant will recieve a diff of their work against what the correct solution.
+Recieves information about Challenges and can accept or reject Challenges that are presented.
+If a Participant accepts a challenge, then they must proceed to work toward completing the Challenge.
+Once the Participant is confident they have completed the Challenge correctly, the Participant can then submit the Challenge to the Submission server.
+If the Participant completed the Challenge incorrectly, the Participant will recieve a diff of their work against what the correct solution.